-2015 is a big year for you and your home.
-It’s the year you turn that nursery back into a guest room or finally finish the basement – think of all that rec room potential.
+You've got big plans for your home.
+Plans to turn that nursery back into a guest room or finally finish the basement – think of all that rec room potential.
 No matter the size of the project, it always helps to get a little free help and inspiration to get the ball rolling.

 Enter the Internet.

 Interested in knocking down the dining room wall to open up the kitchen?
+Or how about turning your bedroom into a cozy sanctuary?
 There’s a website for that.
 Ready to turn that third floor attic into a home office?
 There’s a blog for that.
 From before-and-after photos to how-to videos, home renovation websites are abundant, but where do you start?

 Beginner tips, realistic projects and detailed plans abound on this site, making it perfect for the do-it-yourselfer at any level.
 It offers step-by-step instructions for thousands of home renovation projects.
 Also check out DIY Network’s blog Made + Remade, which focuses on quick and clever craft ideas.